coderifous/jquery-localize/README.markdown

 If you're interested in contributing, please fork the [repository](https://github.com/coderifous/jquery-localize), make your changes, and send pull-requests.

+Tests use QUnit.
+Run them by serving from the root of the project and navigating to the test/ directory, which has an index.html that takes it from there.

 Learn more about [how to fork](http://help.github.com/fork-a-repo/) and [pull-requests](http://help.github.com/pull-requests/).